I am Kamdem. 12 years now as an experienced Plumber and Registered Domestic Gas Engineer.

 If i had it my way.
 I will ban this particular design of Worcester Combination Boiler.Here are my reasons:For all installation repair or servicing,

-- After eventual opening and cleaning of combustion chamber, no effective way for checking weither it’s really clean and that all hanging particles were removed.
+After eventual opening and cleaning of combustion chamber, no effective way for checking weather it’s really clean and that all hanging particles were removed.

-Left and right side hydroblocks purposely design to fail by leaking through a pin hole pre made by Worcester rubbish moulding cast.
+Left and right side hydro-blocks purposely design to fail by leaking through a pin hole pre made by Worcester rubbish moulding cast.
 Hmm…

 The list go on… If Worcester do not change their ways.
 I will stop recommending their boilers.
 It’s just the big name you pay for .
 Nothing special or better compare to a Main, Baxi, Ideal which are all very well laid out, design to work for Us the engineers and good for customer wallet unlike the Worcester.
 Take a look at a recommended design layout below.

 All parts easy reach.
 Installation, cleaning or servicing are all simple task.